michael-je/synthetic-state-space-generator/README.md

 # Custom Types and Containers

-**`StateParams`**

-`StateParams` is a dataclass that stores all relevant information about a state.
-The API automatically passes an instance of this object to user-defined functions, enabling access to state-related parameters from outside the class.

-`StateParams` is composed of two subcomponents:

-**`GlobalVariables`**

-`GlobalVariables` is a dataclass that stores global information.
-It's essentially a copy of the [parameters](#parameters) of the class

-**`StateParamsSelf`**

-`StateParamsSelf` is a dataclass the stores local information about the current state node of the class.

-NOTE on the 3 classes above:
-The reason `StateParams` is split into these subclasses is that not all of the custom functions need access to everything.

-# Custom Types and Containers

 ### **`StateParams`**

 `StateParams` is a dataclass that stores all relevant information about a state.
 The API passes an instance of this object to user-defined functions, enabling access to state-related parameters from outside the class.